Why Preventive Care Lowers Health Care Costs

 Obamacare was part of the reason Parkland decided to take action.
 It penalized Medicare payments to hospitals with too many readmissions.
 It created a financial reason for Parkland to work with community groups to keep its homeless patients healthy.

 The ACA Relies on Preventive Care to Cut Costs

 The Affordable Care Act has an effective preventive care plan.
 It should be followed by any national health care reform plan that wants to lower costs.
-It requires insurance companies, Medicare and Medicaid, to provide preventive care services for free.
-That's right, all 50 procedures recommended by the U.S. Preventive Services Task Force have no copay.
+It requires insurance companies, Medicare, and Medicaid, to provide preventive care services for free.
+All 50 procedures recommended by the U.S. Preventive Services Task Force have no copay.
 Obamacare requires that they be included as part of the 10 essential benefits.
 These specific services include:

 - Maternity and Newborn Care - This is considered preventive care because it's cheaper to provide good nutrition and alcohol/drug counseling for the mother than treat premature births and fetal alcohol syndrome.
 These include well-woman visits, domestic violence screening, and support for breastfeeding equipment and contraception.
 These are all detailed as preventive care provisions.